 This entry was posted on Thursday, December 10th, 2009 at 00:00 and is filed under Activists' Blogs.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 As always in violence, it’s impossible to put together a coherent story.
 You lose track of what happened first, what came next, who got hurt when; the moments stretch out endlessly, run together, overlap, images are superimposed or interwoven; the physical pain gets buried somewhere safe, more or less, inside the surreal limbo of your memory, which seems oddly to correspond to the external limbo of the action as you saw it unfold.
 So this time I won’t try to tell the story.
 Instead, a few vignettes: